redis-developer/redisbloom-moby-dick/README.md

 # Experiments with Redis Bloom and the Text from "Moby Dick"

 This repository contains a small example using the text from the book "Moby Dick" as a data source to compare and contrast the benefits and tradeoffs of using different Redis data structures.
-We'll use the deterministic Set data structure, and three probabilistic data structures: Hyperloglog, Bloom Filter and Top-K.  These probabilistic data structures generally use hashing to be more memory efficient at the cost of some accuracy and the ability to recall data added to them.
+We'll use the deterministic Set data structure, and four probabilistic data structures: Hyperloglog, Bloom Filter, Top-K and Count-Min Sketch.
+These probabilistic data structures generally use hashing to be more memory efficient at the cost of some accuracy and the ability to recall data added to them.

-The Set and Hyperloglog are built into core Redis, to use the Bloom Filter and Top K data structures, you'll need [Redis Stack](https://redis.io/docs/stack/) or the [RedisBloom module](https://github.com/RedisBloom/RedisBloom).
+The Set and Hyperloglog are built into core Redis, to use the Bloom Filter, Top K and Count-Min Sketch data structures, you'll need [Redis Stack](https://redis.io/docs/stack/) or the [RedisBloom module](https://github.com/RedisBloom/RedisBloom).

 ## Prerequisites